 A biodiversity hotspot of floodplains, wetlands, acacia-dotted grasslands and an isolated mountain covered in rainforest, Gorongosa was once home to some of the greatest concentrations of wildlife in Africa.
-Indeed, a 1970s documentary shows that it was difficult to aim a camera in any direction in the park and not fill the screen with animals running, hunting, feeding and flying.
+It was documented that you could aim a camera in any direction in the park and fill the screen with animals running, hunting, feeding and flying.

-That was before Mozambique’s devastating civil war which decimated wildlife numbers to leave the park all but forgotten.
+That was before Mozambique’s devastating civil war (1977 to 1992) which decimated wildlife numbers to leave Gorongosa all but forgotten – about 90 percent of the park’s animals disappeared.
 But now the tide has turned for Gorongosa.
-Thanks to a 20-year partnership between the Mozambique government and American billionaire philanthropist Greg Carr, an ambitious and hugely successful restoration project is returning this magnificent area to its former glory.
+Thanks to a long-term partnership (which started in 2004) between the Mozambique government and the US-based Gregory C. Carr Foundation, the ambitious and hugely successful Gorongosa Restoration Project is returning this magnificent wilderness to its former glory.

 A Gorongosa safari offers so much more than a traditional safari.
 It is the chance to feel part of what is perhaps Africa’s greatest wildlife restoration story, and you can explore this phenomenal wilderness on foot, by vehicle and by boat.
-You can also meet the people behind this inspiring story - ecologists, researchers and scientists – and visit nearby villages to see how Gorongosa’s 21st Century conservation model balances the needs of wildlife and local people.
-Recently National Geographic featured an inspiring article about the restoration and future of Gorongosa by the world-renowned biologist Edward O.Wilson, where he reflected on his time spent in the park, the transformation work happening despite certain challenges, and hope he has in a bright future for Gorongosa.
-Read the article here.
+You can also meet the people behind this inspiring story – ecologists, researchers and scientists – and visit nearby villages to see how Gorongosa’s 21st Century conservation model balances the needs of wildlife and local people.
+National Geographic featured an inspiring article and short film about how conservation is being redefined in Gorongosa National Park.

-To spend a few unforgettable days in Gorongosa, simply contact one of our Africa Safari Experts and they will tailor-make the perfect Mozambique safari itinerary.
+To spend a few unforgettable days in Gorongosa, simply get in touch with one of our Africa Safari Experts to help you tailor-make the perfect Mozambique safari itinerary.

 Quick links to travel advice